 Owner/Chief Instructor, Paul Neuman

 I was born and raised in Vancouver, Canada.
 My Aikido training began in 1988 at Renfrew Dojo under Yukio Kawahara Sensei, Chief Instructor of the Canadian Aikido Federation, he was teaching the majority of the classes during the week.
 I moved to Tokyo in 1994 to continue training at the Aikikai Foundation-Aikido World Headquarters and have been very fortunate to train under some of the best teachers around.
 I met my wife doing Aikido, two of my three kids do Aikido, and I am the luckiest guy in the world to do what I love.
 I am humbled to have been promoted to the rank of 6th dan (6th degree black belt) by Aikido World Headquarters on January 8, 2023.

 Instructor, Tamayo Neuman

 I was born in Shinjuku and started Aikido at the Aikido World Headquarters 30 years ago and am ranked 3rd Dan by the Aikikai Foundation.
-It was under the influence of my 8th dan father, whom I respect very much, was recently promoted to 8th dan (8th-degree black belt), and it was under his influence that I learned the wonders of Aikido.
+It was under the influence of my 8th dan father, whom I respect very much, that I learned the wonders of Aikido.
 As a mother of three and helping to run Aikido classes for children, I consider it very important to be involved in the education and development of children in particular.
 It is my greatest pleasure to be involved in the growth of our students through daily Aikido practice.
 I look very forward to enjoy the training with them each class and value the time on the mats with our students.